Principal Investigator

 email: ewarburton@uga.edu

-PhD Students
+Graduate Students

 Katie Schroeder (she/her)

 I’m interested in the interactions between disease spread and community and ecosystem ecology.
 I especially enjoy thinking about how environmental conditions affect disease transmission and ecosystem processes.
-My undergrad research spanned from microbial bioremediation of selenium to
+My undergrad research spanned from microbial bioremediation of selenium to the effects of metal ions on nectar microbial communities to carbon cycling and fungal disease in grasslands.
+I’m excited to combine different parts of these previous research experiences and learn a whole bunch of new things!

 email: k.schroeder@uga.edu